mnindrazaka/mnindrazaka/content/react-hooks-flow.md

 #### 5. Browser Paint Screen

-After running layout effect, the browser will paint the changes that we made to the screen
+After running the layout effect, the browser will paint the changes that we made to the screen

 #### 6. Run Effect

-Screen is changed, now is the time to run function that we write in `useEffect`
+The screen is changed, now is the time to run the function that we write in `useEffect`

 ### Update Phase

-Update phase is happen when a component is rerendered, whatever its rerendered because of changes of the props, changes of the state, or because the parent component is rerendered.
-Here is what happen when a component is updating
+Update phase happens when a component is rerendered, whatever it rerendered because of changes of the props, changes of the state, or because the parent component is rerendered.
+Here is what happens when a component is updating

 #### 1. Render